Learning is intrinsic to our visitor experience, it is embedded in every interaction and encounter with our visitors.

 Outliers - Stories from the edge of history

 Enjoy our series of fictional stories from award-winning contemporary writers as they reveal the secrets and people hiding in the shadows of real events at some of the greatest palaces ever built.
 Writers for the series include: Che Walker, Jonny Sims (The Magnus Archive Podcast), Laila Sumpton, David K Barnes (Wooden Overcoats), Rukhsana Ahmed, Anita Sullivan and Debs Newbold.
 In association with Rusty Quill.

 How we used to talk about

 We provide lifelong learning opportunities for people with a deep interest in the heritage and conservation of our palaces with on-site themed talks, study days, lively debates and lectures.

-We love to reinvent our stories in new and exciting ways.
-We combine storytelling, drama and technology to create ground-breaking experiences that appeal to anyone who loves an adventure at one of our palaces!
+We reinvent our stories in new and exciting ways; by combining storytelling, immersive theatre and technology to create ground-breaking experiences that appeal to anyone who loves an adventure at one of our palaces!